hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/AUTOSAR/AUTOSAR-OS.md

 ```
 Path: OsCounter/OsCounterMinCycle
-Description: The minimum cycle that may be specified for alarms, using `Set<XXX>Alarm` API(s), referencing this counter.
+Description: The minimum cycle that may be specified for alarms, using `Set<...>Alarm` API(s), referencing this counter.
 ```

 ```